 - Four water parks, including Illinois’ largest outdoor water park, Raging Waves.

-- Unique shopping opportunities at two great locations, Fox Valley Mall and Chicago Premium Outlets
+- Unique shopping opportunities at two great locations, Chicago Premium Outlets (the largest outlet mall in Illinois) and Fox Valley Mall.

 - Aurora Area Sports Alliance (AASA).
 Comprised of sports venue representatives and amateur sports experts in the area